Sinoatrial Node Action Potentials

 SA nodal action potentials are divided into three phases.
 Phase 4 is the spontaneous depolarization (pacemaker potential) that triggers the action potential once the membrane potential reaches threshold between -40 and -30 mV).
 Phase 0 is the depolarization phase of the action potential.
 This is followed by phase 3 repolarization.
 Once the cell is completely repolarized at about -60 mV, the cycle is spontaneously repeated.

-In the SA node, three ions are particularly important in generating the pacemaker action potential.
-The role of these ions in the different action potential phases are illustrated in the above figure and described below:
+In the SA node, three ions have a major role in generating the pacemaker action potential.
+The involvement of these ions in the different action potential phases is illustrated in the above figure and described below:

 - At the end of repolarization, when the membrane potential is very negative (about -60 mV), ion channels open that conduct slow, inward (depolarizing) Na+ currents.
 These currents are called "funny" currents and abbreviated as "If".
-These depolarizing currents cause the membrane potential to begin to spontaneously depolarize, thereby initiating Phase 4.
-As the membrane potential reaches about -50 mV, another type of channel opens.
-This channel is called transient or T-type Ca++ channel.
+These depolarizing currents cause the membrane potential to begin to spontaneously depolarize, initiating Phase 4.
+As the membrane potential reaches about -50 mV, another type of channel opens, which increases calcium conductance (gCa).
+This channel is called a transient or T-type Ca++ channel.
 As Ca++ enters the cell through these channels down its electrochemical gradient, the inward directed Ca++ currents further depolarize the cell.
-When the membrane depolarizes to about -40 mV, a second type of Ca++ channel opens.
-These are the so-called long-lasting, or L-type Ca++ channels.
+When the membrane depolarizes to about -40 mV, a second type of Ca++ channel opens, which further increases gCa.
+These are the long-lasting, or L-type Ca++ channels.
 Opening of these channels causes more Ca++ to enter the cell and to further depolarize the cell until an action potential threshold is reached (usually between -40 and -30 mV).
 It should be noted that a hyperpolarized state is necessary for pacemaker channels to become activated.
 Without the membrane voltage becoming very negative at the end of phase 3, pacemaker channels remain inactivated, which suppresses pacemaker currents and decreases the slope of phase 4.
-This is one reason why cellular hypoxia, which depolarizes the cell and alters phase 3 hyperpolarization, leads to a reduction in pacemaker rate (i.e., produces bradycardia).
+This is one reason cellular hypoxia, which depolarizes the cell and alters phase 3 hyperpolarization, leads to a reduction in pacemaker rate (i.e., produces bradycardia).
 During Phase 4 there is also a slow decline in the outward movement of K+ as the K+ channels responsible for Phase 3 continue to close.
-This fall in K+ conductance (gK+) contributes to the depolarizing pacemaker potential.
+This fall in K+ conductance (gK) contributes to the depolarizing pacemaker potential.

-- Phase 0 depolarization is primarily caused by increased Ca++ conductance (gCa++) through the L-type Ca++ channels that began to open toward the end of Phase 4.
+- Phase 0 depolarization is primarily caused by increased gCa through the L-type Ca++ channels that opened toward the end of Phase 4.
 The "funny" currents, and Ca++ currents through the T-type Ca++ channels, decline during this phase as their respective channels close.
-Because the movement of Ca++ through these channels into the cell is not rapid, the rate of depolarization (slope of Phase 0) is much slower than found in other cardiac cells (e.g., Purkinje cells).
+Because the movement of Ca++ through these channels into the cell is not rapid, the rate of depolarization (slope of Phase 0) is much slower than found in other cardiac cells (e.g., Purkinje cells), which depend on fast sodium currents for Phase 0.

 Em = g'K+ (-96 mV) + g'Ca++ (+134 mV)